ISISComputingGroup/ibex_developers_manual/System-Testing-The-IBEX-Script-Generator-with-Squish-BDD-Tools.md

 # Implementing a new test

 Have you already agreed to a gherkin description of the behaviour required?
-If so then add it to the test cases either as a new feature (there's a button labelled BDD in the test cases section of the gui ) or if your feature fits well into a feature already in the test suite then include the scenarios in there - this avoids running feature start and end code which restarts the client and lengthens the tests, though don't be afraid to add a new feature if it doesn't fit.
+If so then add it to the test cases either as a new feature (there's a little button labelled BDD in the test cases section of the Squish GUI) or if your feature fits well into a feature already in the test suite then include the scenarios in there - this avoids running feature start and end code which restarts the client and lengthens the tests, though don't be afraid to add a new feature if it doesn't fit.

 If you haven't already agreed on the behaviour, consider creating a design for the feature with gherkin and a low-fidelity prototype and reviewing it with other developers and script generator users - this depends on how major and well defined the feature is.
 If you're not sure, ask the team!